 EarthKind is a natural bug spray and doesn’t use chemical additives like DEET.
 The formula offers 14-hour protection against ticks and mosquitoes and uses odorless Picaridin.

-I like this repellant because it does the trick without the harsh smell or stinging eyes.
+I like this repellent because it does the trick without the harsh smell or stinging eyes.
 The formula is waterproof and safe to spray on clothing, with no residue.

 Wrapping Up Our 10 Essentials List

-I hope these suggestions for emergency items come in handy.
+I hope these suggestions for hiking essentials come in handy.
 The most important thing to remember when hiking with kids of any age is communication and preparation.

 Make sure little ones know where the campsite is, have your contact information on hand, and are prepared with items to help them see, be seen, and be heard.
 Spend time before your next adventure going over these essential items so your kids know what to do in any situation.